aws-samples/foundation-model-benchmarking-tool/README.md

         # the --write-bucket parameter value is just a placeholder and an actual S3 bucket is not required
         fmbench --config-file /tmp/fmbench-read/configs/llama3/8b/config-ec2-llama3-8b.yml --local-mode yes --write-bucket placeholder > fmbench.log 2>&1
         ```

+    1. For example, to run `FMBench` on a `llama3-8b-Instruct` model on an `inf2.48xlarge` instance, run the command
+    command below.
+The config file for `llama3-8b-Instruct` on an `inf2.48xlarge` can be viewed [here](src/fmbench/configs/llama3/8b/config-ec2-llama3-8b-inf2-48xl.yml).

+        ```{.bash}
+        # the --write-bucket parameter value is just a placeholder and an actual S3 bucket is not required
+        fmbench --config-file /tmp/fmbench-read/configs/llama3/8b/config-ec2-llama3-8b-inf2-48xl.yml --local-mode yes --write-bucket placeholder > fmbench.log 2>&1
+        ```

     1. Open a new Terminal and navigate to the `foundation-model-benchmarking-tool` directory and do a `tail` on `fmbench.log` to see a live log of the run.